 VARIABLES

 The independent variable in this research study is Sakahang Lilok, the Lilok farm in Rizal, Philippines where the research participants have spent time.
 Sakahang Lilok’s educational programs, activities, and staff have shaped the experiences of the dependent variable.
-The dependent variable is the group of urban poor individuals who have previously stayed at Sakahang Lilok.
+The dependent variables are the values, perspectives, theology of the group of urban poor individuals who have previously stayed at Sakahang Lilok.

 POPULATION